All the tests that you issue will be visible in the Results section, at the bottom of Live number testing.

 • User (Main account, deputy or subaccount that issued the tests)

-“Show only my tests” option will overwrite the Select users menu.
+• To see only your own test results, you can toggle the “Show only my tests“ option, which will overwrite the Users filter.
 If you need a quick filter on your own test results, you may use this option.
-This value will be cleared after refresh of the page or selection of another menu page.
+This filter will stay active until disabled.